latebit/libsid/docs/spec-v0.md

 A tune is a text file that looks like this

 ```
-v0.1
+#v0.1#
 120
 4
 3
 2
-C-10FA C-10FA
+C-10FA|C-10FA
-...... ------
+......|------
------- C-20FA
+------|C-20FA
 ```

 ### Header
 The first 5 lines represent the file header.

 #### Version
 The first line represent the version of the manifest.
 It's used by the interpreters to know which parsing rules to apply while reading the file.

 #### Tempo
 The second line represents the tempo of the tune.
 It's expressed in _BPM_.

 #### Ticks Per Beat
-The third line indicates the number of ticks per beat.
+The third line indicates the number of _Ticks_ per beat.
 This number is used to calculate the speed of the tune.

 For example
 * 60 BPM and 1 tick per beat means 1 note will be played every 1 second
 * 60 BPM and 2 ticks per beat means 1 note will be played every 500ms
 * 120 BPM and 3 tick per beat means 1 note will be played every 333.33ms

-This number represents the smallest number of notes that can be played per beat and can be used to indicate simple and compound time signatures: a multiple of 2 yields a simple meter, a multiple of 3 a compund.
+This number represents the smallest number of notes that can be played per beat and can be used to indicate simple and compound time signatures: a multiple of 2 yields a simple meter, a multiple of 3 a compound one.

-#### Beats Per Track
+#### Number of beats
 The fourth line represents how many beats a track has in total.
-Every track will have `beats per track * ticks per beat` ticks in total.
+Every track will have at most `beats * ticks per beat` _Ticks_ in total.

 #### Number of tracks
 The fifth and last line of the header holds the total number of tracks in the body.